The first appointment is usually a long consultation.

 After asking few questions, Ms Di Bella will examine you and review your X-Rays.

 If you come for a tumour consult, it is highly likely that Ms Di Bella will request other special scans that are necessary to obtain a clear diagnosis, together with a biopsy, which is usually performed under CT guidance.
-All the scans and procedures will usually take less than a week, after which Ms Di Bella will see you again to discuss the diagnosis and the treatment options.
+All the scans and procedures will usually take less than two weeks, after which Ms Di Bella will see you again to discuss the diagnosis and the treatment options.

 Ms Di Bella strongly believes in clear communication and will make sure that all the information she has given you during the consult have been understood and discussed in detail.

 If you require surgery, Ms Di Bella will explain the procedure and what the expected outcomes are.

 Sometimes there is the need for a medical physician to review your general health status before proceeding with surgery; in this case Ms Di Bella will refer you to a specialist who will also see you during your in-patient stay and will follow you up afterwards.

 Please ask Ms Di Bella which medications you can take and which ones you will have to withhold.

 It is important to understand the medical and surgical fees you will incur.